Hexaprisma/Smart-Front-Desk/README.md

 - **Cutoff recovery**
     - The customer can cut off AI's speech and speak to it.

+## Guides
+**There are three branches available for the experiment** The main branch is the most straightforward one; this version requires no text-to-speech or speech-to-text module and uses the terminal to experiment with the major function.

+Version 1.20 and 1.30 require the VOSK model

 ## Setup Instructions
 The best way to set up on Windows is using Visual Studio Code
 1. Install the Python library